codurance/site/_posts/2016-01-18-isolating-integration-tests-with-the-spring-framework.md

  * `@SpringApplicationConfiguration`: We tell Spring where it will find the `DelayedWebServerConfiguration` class we created before.
  * `@ActiveProfiles`: Enables the `restTemplateTimeout` profile, otherwise the `Controller` and the `Configuration` will be filtered out.

-We now have a unit test running with a limited set of dependencies instead of the whole application.
+We now have an integration test running with a limited set of dependencies instead of the whole application.
 What if we wanted to go further and add mocks into the game?
 This may be required when a dependency does not have a dev environment or that it is too complicated to call from a developer's workstation.
 In that case, we can add those mocks to the `Configuration` class and they will be injected into the test's Spring context.

 Here is a `Configuration` example where we inject a custom `CustomerService` mocked by Mockito instead of the default one: